Hi-Ho, Hi-Ho, off to Panto-land we go with Snow White and the Seven Dwarfs!

 Costumes have been newly made for this production and the wardrobe department is to be commended as everyone – from the juvenile performers to the big stars – is superbly turned out.

 Snow White and the Seven Dwarfs is a real Christmas cracker of a pantomime and perfect entertainment for the whole family.
-Expect your sides to hurt from laughing so much as – with comedy moments aplenty, topical and local references and even an onstage moment for Milton Keynes’ favourite newspaper – this is feel-good entertainment at its very best.
+Expect your sides to hurt from laughing so much!
+With comedy moments aplenty, topical and local references and even an onstage moment for Milton Keynes’ favourite newspaper, this is feel-good entertainment at its very best.

-> March on and join in the festive fun – Snow White and the Seven Dwarfs continues at Milton Keynes Theatre until 12th January 2014.
+Snow White and the Seven Dwarfs continues at Milton Keynes Theatre until Sunday 12 January 2014.

 A version of this review was featured in the Milton Keynes Citizen newspaper.